N8BWert/ncomm/README.md

-# NCOMM
+# NComm

 ## Description

-ncomm is an in-progress Rust-Native Node-Based Communication system for use in robotics, IOT, etc...
+NComm is an in-progress Rust-Native Node-Based Communication system for use in robotics, IOT, etc...